ephlexaudio/FlxPedalV6-FlxMain/README.md

 This is the 6th Version of the pedal itself.
 A new version generally means a change in hardware, or at least an addition or removal of a linux process.

-For more information on how the pedal evolved, please visit my website at www.ephlexaudio.com/pedal/